jwoodman510/s3-key-finder/README.md

 - **keyPattern**: c# regular expression pattern to filter object results

 #### operating on results
+- **sourceDataFilePath**: When set, operations will be performed on the data read from the provided CSV file (assumes first column is the key)
 - **action**: Name of the post-find action
   - Options: "DELETE", "RENAME"
 - **dryRun**: When set to true, does not perform any PUT calls to s3